Von der Leyen Commission II: Foreign issues

 In November 2024, the candidate for the post of High Representative for Foreign Policy, Kaja Kallas, stated that the People's Republic of China must pay a "higher cost" for its support of the Russian invasion of Ukraine.
-In February 2025, Kallas again condemned China, saying that "Without China’s support, Russia would not be able to continue its military aggression with the same force.
-China is the largest provider of dual-use goods and sensitive items that sustain Russia’s military-industrial base and that are found on the battlefield in Ukraine."
+In February 2025, Kallas again condemned China, saying that "Without China's support, Russia would not be able to continue its military aggression with the same force.
+China is the largest provider of dual-use goods and sensitive items that sustain Russia's military-industrial base and that are found on the battlefield in Ukraine."

+On 17 January 2025, the European Commission concluded the negotations on the modernisation of the EU-Mexico Global Agreement.
+The modernized agreement is meant to reduce agri-food tariffs, simplify standards and establish climate and labour rights cooperation by the parties.
+On 3 September 2025, the Commission sent its proposal for the decision on ratification of the Agreement to the Council.

 On 20 February 2025, Kallas expressed doubts about US President Donald Trump's attempts to negotiate a peace deal in the Russia-Ukraine war, warning that "if we are giving everything on the plate to the aggressor, it sends a signal to all the aggressors in the world that you can do this."